jeramycanals/ticket-lifecycle/README.md

   <img width="958" height="569" alt="image" src="https://github.com/user-attachments/assets/720c73d5-8a3e-4bc1-bcb7-462b3d2b7c5e" />
 </p>

 <h4>Step 36.
-Log In and View the Ticket as Help Desk Agent (John): Go to the Staff Control Panel at "http://localhost/osTicket/scp/login.php"
+Log In and View the Ticket's Properties as Help Desk Agent (John): Go to the Staff Control Panel at "http://localhost/osTicket/scp/login.php"
  and log in as John, the Help Desk Agent you created earlier in the lab.
-After logging in, navigate to the Tickets tab and locate the ticket submitted by Karen Doe.
-Click the ticket number to open and view the ticket details from the help desk agent’s perspective.</h4>
+After signing in, open the Tickets tab and locate the ticket submitted by Karen Doe.
+Click the ticket number to open it and review all of the ticket's properties, such as Priority, Department, SLA Plan, and Assigned To, from the help desk agent’s perspective.</h4>

 <p>
   <img width="953" height="525" alt="image" src="https://github.com/user-attachments/assets/2f2a09da-5fb2-47f5-96b8-be5ba8414fd1" />